Facing Spiritual Abuse

 minister and other friends that I trusted.
 When I was finished

-He said I was not a Christian, and I was never a Christian.
-I
+yelled at me.
+He said I was not a Christian, and I was never a

-was told I needed to "get right with God" or else.
-As he berated
+Christian.
+I was told I needed to "get right with God" or else.

-ended up with me leaving as a bad dog who needed to "repent."
+several hours and ended up with me leaving as a bad dog who

 At the next staff meeting, I was explicitly called out and reminded of others who